Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: INTRODUCTION

 \subsection{Related works}

-Drivers must develop an accurate mental model of the ADS to ensure that they can adequately understand the ADS system limitations and safely take control of the vehicle during RtI.
-The driver's mental model of an ADS is their understanding of the ADS mechanism and system limitations~\cite{liu2019driving,zhou2021does}.
-Drivers naturally develop their ADS mental model through repeated usage, recognition, and interpretation of the system~\cite{staggers1993mental}.
-On the other hand, the drivers can utilize pre-education to develop a mental model of ADS quickly.
-Zhou~\etal focused on providing prior knowledge regarding the system limitations of level 3 ADS and how it can influence driver intervention~\cite{zhou2021does}.
+To address the above issues, the driver needs to 1) understand potential challenges the ADS may encounter, 2) recognize trigger the RtI protocol based on the surrounding conditions, and 3) take appropriate actions during the takeover.
+This requires the driver to cognitively comprehend the limitations and capabilities of the ADS.
+In essence, to safely take control of the vehicle during an RtI, the driver needs establish a precise mental model of the ADS.
+The mental model represents the drivers' comprehension of the ADS mechanism and its limitations~\cite{liu2019driving,zhou2021does}.
+For this, drivers naturally develop their mental model of ADS through repeated use, recognition, and interpretation of the system~\cite{staggers1993mental}.
+On the other hand, the pre-education can be use to develop a mental model of ADS quickly~\cite{zhou2021does, liu2021importance}.

+Zhou~\etal focused on providing prior knowledge regarding the system limitations of the level 3 ADS and how it can influence driver intervention~\cite{zhou2021does}.
 Their findings revealed that prior knowledge improved the success rate of take-over and reduced reaction time during the first experience with the RtI.
 However, the learning effect of the original knowledge is diminished because drivers easily forget it over time after a few RtI experiences.
 Moreover, it can be challenging for drivers to identify the correct trigger and respond appropriately based on their prior knowledge when there are multiple possible triggers of the RtI from the driver's point of view.

+In addition, Wright~\etal proposed a method to inform drivers specific cues about upcoming hazards in order to shorten the time required for them to take over driving, and their experimental results showed that the risk of collision was reduced~\cite{wright2018effective}.
+However, Wright~\etal did not discuss drivers' comprehension of the system limitations of ADS and did not show the effectiveness of the educational effect.